We have outlined a few things that should help to heal your piercing.

 Hot compress or Osmosis

-(1/4 teaspoon MAXIMUM of rock salt to 1/2 a pint of hot water) – This method works best when using hot but not boiling water.
+(1/4 teaspoon MAXIMUM of rock salt to 1/2 a pint or 300ml of pre-boiled water) – This method works best when using hot but not boiling water.

 Pour the remainder into a clear container that’s just big enough to cover the area (eg Navel/Mug, Eyebrow/Long contact lens case or an eggcup).
 Soak the piercing for 10 minutes, making sure the water is warm.
 This draws out any of the impurities or trapped fluid out of the piercing.